Keyword Research

 Q: How do I know if my keywords are being indexed by Amazon?

-A: You can perform a manual check by searching on Amazon for your product’s ASIN followed by a specific keyword (e.g., “B012345678 wireless headphones”).
-If your product appears in the search results, it is indexed for that term.
-Some advanced tools also offer automated index checkers.
+A: Run a manual check: search Amazon for your ASIN plus the keyword (e.g., “B012345678 wireless headphones”).
+If your product appears, you’re indexed for that term.
+Some tools also automate indexing checks at scale.

 Q: Can I rank for keywords in a different language?

-A: Yes, if you are selling in a marketplace where that language is prevalent (e.g., Spanish keywords in the US marketplace).
-You can add foreign-language keywords to your backend search terms to capture a wider audience.
+A: Yes, if you sell in a marketplace where that language is spoken.
+Spanish keywords in the US marketplace, for example.
+Add other-language terms to your backend search terms to reach broader audiences.

 Q: What are “striker” keywords?

-A: “Striker” keywords are your highest-priority, exact-match phrases that you believe have the strongest combination of relevance and conversion potential.
-These are typically placed in the title for maximum algorithmic impact.
+A: Striker keywords are your highest-priority terms: the ones with the best mix of relevance and conversion potential.
+Place them in the title for maximum impact.

 Ready for Data You Can Bet Your ASIN On?